Elliriskala/ai-assignment/README.md

 ### Testing in Postman

-    To test the image generation API in Postman:
+    Test the image generation API in Postman:

-    1. **Create a new POST request** to `http://localhost:3000/api/v1/images/generate`
+    1. Create a new POST request to `http://localhost:3000/api/v1/images/generate`

     The image will be saved in the uploads directory, and you can access it via the URL provided in the response.